 "King tides can occur any time of the year, but tend to occur during the fall or spring near the full moon tides surrounding the equinox, when the moon is at perigee [closest to Earth in its orbit]," Derek Loftis, a research scientist at the College of William and Mary's Virginia Institute of Marine Science, says in an email.
 "The fall season's highest tides are slightly more pronounced due to the Earth being slightly closer to perihelion with the sun [on the solstice]."

-King tides can worsen if they happen during a coastal storm.
-The tide, along with a storm surge, pushes extra water inland.
+King tides can worsen if they happen during a coastal storm, like what happened during Hurricane Dorian.
+The tide, along with a storm surge, pushed extra water inland.
 Meteorologists and other scientists are always concerned when storms line up with king tides.
 While scientists can calculate a king tide in advance, predicting storms before they blow through is much trickier.

 For example, in October 2017 in Virginia and in other locations, Hurricane Jose, which never made landfall but churned hundreds of miles off the U.S. coast, contributed to king-tide flooding.
 Off Sewells Point near Norfolk, the water rose 0.73 feet (.22 meters) above what the National Oceanic and Atmospheric Administration considers minor flood stage there.

 Such situations are becoming increasingly common and more troublesome.
 In Florida, the number of king tides has soared 400 percent between 2006 and 2016.
 And during summer of 2019, Miami set multiple high-tide records in late July and early August.